OWASP/AppSecEurope2017/program/allstars.md

 ## What is all this?

-Allstars 2017 is delivering in one full day what's known to be the finest, hand selected talks from prolific speakers and top-tier researchers in the field of web-security.
+Allstars 2017 is delivering in one full day what's known to be the finest, hand-selected talks from prolific speakers and top-tier researchers in the field of web-security.

 You can think of Allstars 2017 as a conference inside a conference - offering you one day with the most interesting influencers in today’s web application &amp; general IT (in-)security.
 Allstars 2017 is a dedicated invited speakers track at the OWASP Research 2017 conference.

+We recommend all attendees to have a really good breakfast on 11th.
+Don't "allstar" on an empty belly.

 ## Important dates